mrkkrj/TrianglePP/testappQt/README.md

 ![demo app options](./demo-app-options.jpg)

-As you see, we can set the colours using for painting triangulations in the UI, presets for point generation, and used quality constrains and triangulation modes.
+As you see, we can change:
+ - the colours used for painting triangulations in the UI
+ - presets for point generation, and also
+ - used quality constrains and triangulation modes.

- - For explanation of triangualtion modes please refer to the main documentation.
+For explanation of triangualtion modes please refer to the main documentation.
- - the "Remove Concavities" option, when used with segment constraints, will remove all the triangles **outside** the polygon created by the segments.
+    - note: the "Remove Concavities" option, when used with segment constraints, will remove all the triangles **outside** the polygon created by the segments.
 See below for examples:

     - without "Remove Concavities"

 ![demo app no_markers](./triangle-PP-keep-concavities.jpg)

 - with "Remove Concavities"

 ![demo app no_markers](./triangle-PP-remove-concavities.jpg)